 Whether Congress can enact legislation in line with the White House proposal remains to be seen.
 Still, we recommend that U.S. citizens and green card holders waste no time in petitioning for green cards for family members while they still can.

-U.S. immigration law allows family migration—or chain migration.
-As such, U.S. citizens and legal permanent residents can petition the government to allow close relatives to immigrate to the United States.
+U.S. immigration law allows family migration.
+As such, U.S. citizens and legal permanent residents can petition the government to enable close relatives to immigrate to the United States.

 Anyone who wants to sponsor family members for a green card should:

 - Become a U.S. citizen as soon as possible, if not already one.

 - Start the paperwork for their parents, siblings, or adult children right away so that the petitions will be grandfathered in if this proposal takes effect.